 - Engage in conversations with peers, veteran and award-winning journalists and violence against women experts on the challenges and opportunities for advancing journalism on this topic

-- Discuss effective approaches to interviewing victims, survivors and traumatised people
+- Discuss trauma-informed approaches to interviewing victims, survivors and traumatised people

 - Understand common challenges, pitfalls and stumbling blocks to best-practice reporting, and develop practical techniques for producing more nuanced stories